ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 1. Apply a global threshold calculated with Otsu's Method.

 For photos of printed documents,
-I've found this to work just as well or even better than the more complicated locally adaptive algorithms, while being faster and simpler to implement.
+I've found this to work just as well as or even better than the more complicated locally adaptive algorithms, while being faster and simpler to implement.